zandaqo/structurae/README.md

 `indexOf` and `includes` use binary search that increasingly outperforms the built-in methods as the size of the collection grows.

-Sorted collection provides `isSorted` method to check if the collection is sorted, and `range` method to get elements of the collection whose values are between the specified range:
+SortedCollection provides `isSorted` method to check if the collection is sorted, and `range` method to get elements of the collection whose values are between the specified range:
 ```js
 //=> SortedInt32Array [ 2, 3, 4, 5, 9 ]